 The first days you’ll spend in Italy will be your gateway to an incredible 14-day adventure.

-Here are some attractions you must visit:
+Here are some of the best attractions in Italy you must visit in this region:

 - Capri – Blue Grotto, Monte Solaro, and Villa Jovis

 - Sorrento – Piazza Tasso, Old Town, Bellevue Syrene, Museum Correale, and Villa Comunale

 - Amalfi – Amalfi Coast, Amalfi Cathedral, Museum of Paper, and Villa Rufolo

 It’s up to you how you’ll choose to divide your time between these three beautiful destinations but be sure to visit each location.
 You can see stunning scenery, famous locations and buy lots of souvenirs.